Code-Institute-Submissions/sneakerfans-ms3/README.md

 ![Delete modal image](wireframes/modal.png)

 ### Mangage Categories
 Only admin has access to this page.
 When admin logs in they are directed to the manage categories page.
 From here they have the option to add new categories or edit and delete existing categories.
 I have also used defensive programming to prevent accidental deletion of categories.
 I have added an if statement in my python functions to check if a category already exists in the database to prevent accidental duplication of categories by user error.
-Admin also have access to their profile page which allows them to add new sneakers to database directly from the application.
+Admin also have access to their profile page which allows them to add new sneakers to the database directly from the application.
 I have kept the admin control to only managing categories for now.
 As the site grows I would like to implement a full admin dashboard which would allow to monitor inappropriate content and edit or delete user data and profiles if it does not meet the criteria of the website.

 ![Manage Categories](wireframes/manage-categories.png)